AndreIglesias/Rainfall/level2/walkthrough.md

               "\xe3\xb0\x0b\xcd\x80";
 ```

-With this we can prepare our payload, we want to write this *shellcode* on the heap.
+With this we can prepare our payload.
+To be able to execute the payload we have to write the instructions (*shellcode*) on the **heap** and tell the program to execute that.
+We can achieve this by replacing the main's `return` address by the memory location where `strdup` writes, that way the input from the `gets` function is allocated on the **heap** thanks to `strdup` and we can execute it by telling the program that the next instruction on the EIP (instead of the `return`) is on the address `0x0804a008`.

 We will have this format: *shellcode* + padding + *heap address*.